Python Tips and Tricks

 An analyst has tract-level census data where each tract has three values:

-- Total Area in km2
+- Land Area in km2

 - Population